-Dam Safety Action Classification (DSAC)
+USACE Dam Safety Action Classification (DSAC) Table - 27 Jan

-DSAC Class Code Characteristics of Classification Very High Urgency (1) CRITICALLY NEAR FAILURE: Progression toward failure is confirmed to be taking place under normal operations.
+URGENCY OF ACTIONS FOR DAMS IN THIS CLASS CHARACTERISTICS OF THIS CLASS VERY HIGH (1) Take immediate action to avoid failure.
+Communicate findings to sponsor, local, state, Federal, Tribal officials, and the public.
+Implement interimrisk reduction measures, including operational restrictions.
+Ensure the emergency action plan is current and functionally tested for initiating event.
+Conduct heightened monitoring and evaluation.
+Expedite investigations to support remediation using all resources and funding necessary.
+Initiate intensive management and situation reports.
+CRITICALLY NEAR FAILURE: Progression toward failure is confirmed to be taking place under normal operations.
 Dam is almost certain to fail under normal operations to within a few years without intervention.
 OR EXTREMELY HIGH INCREMENTAL RISK: Combination of life or economic consequences with likelihood of failure is very high.
 USACE considers this level of life-risk to be unacceptable except in extraordinary circumstances.
-High Urgency (2) FAILURE INITIATION FORESEEN: For confirmed and unconfirmed dam safety issues, failure could begin during normal operations or be initiated as the consequence of an event.
+HIGH (2) Communicate findings to sponsor, local, state, Federal, Tribal officials, and the public.
+Implement interim risk reduction measures, including operational restrictions as warranted.
+Ensure the emergency action plan is current and functionally tested for initiating event.
+Conduct heightened monitoring and evaluation.
+Expedite confirmation of classification.
+Give very high priority for investigations to support the need for remediation.
+FAILURE INITIATION FORESEEN: For confirmed and unconfirmed dam safety issues, failure could begin during normal operations or be initiated as the consequence of an event.
 The likelihood of failure from one of these occurrences, prior to remediation, is too high to assure public-safety.
 OR VERY HIGH INCREMENTAL RISK: The combination of life or economic consequences with likelihood of failure is high.
 USACE considers this level of life-risk to be unacceptable except in extraordinary circumstances.
-Moderate Urgency (3) MODERATE TO HIGH INCREMENTAL RISK: For confirmed and unconfirmed dam safety issues, the combination of life, economic, or environmental consequences with likelihood of failure is moderate.
+MODERATE (3) Communicate findings to sponsor, local, state, Federal, Tribal officials, and the public.
+Implement interim risk reduction measures, including operational restrictions as warranted.
+Ensure the emergency action plan is current and functionally tested for initiating event.
+Conduct heightened monitoring and evaluation.
+Prioritize investigations to support the need for remediation informed by consequences and other factors.
+MODERATE TO HIGH INCREMENTAL RISK: For confirmed and unconfirmed dam safety issues, the combination of life, economic, or environmental consequences with likelihood of failure is moderate.
 USACE considers this level of life-risk to be unacceptable except in unusual circumstances.
-Low Urgency (4) LOW INCREMENTAL RISK: For confirmed and unconfirmed dam safety issues, the combination of life, economic, or environmental consequences with likelihood of failure is low and the dam may not meet all essential USACE guidelines.
+LOW (4) Communicate findings to sponsor, local, state, Federal, Tribal officials, and the public.
+Conduct elevated monitoring and evaluation.
+Give normal priority to investigations to validate classification, but do not plan for risk reduction measures at this time.
+LOW INCREMENTAL RISK: For confirmed and unconfirmed dam safety issues, the combination of life, economic, or environmental consequences with likelihood of failure is low to very low and the dam may not meet all essential USACE guidelines.
 USACE considers this level of life-risk to be in the range of tolerability but the dam does not meet all essential USACE guidelines.
-Normal (5) VERY LOW INCREMENTAL RISK: The combination of life, economic, or environmental consequences with likelihood of failure is very low and the dam meets all essential USACE guidelines.
+NORMAL (5) Continue routine dam safety activities and normal operations, maintenance, monitoring, and evaluation.
+VERY LOW INCREMENTAL RISK: The combination of life, economic, or environmental consequences with likelihood of failure is low to very low and the dam meets all essential USACE guidelines.
 USACE considers this level of life-safety risk to be tolerable.

-\At any time for specific events a dam, from any action class, can become an emergency requiring activation of the emergency plan.
+^{}At any time for specific events a dam, from any action class, can become an emergency requiring activation of the emergency plan.